-The grid presented here can be partitioned into 9 L-shaped “hooks”.
+The grid above can be partitioned into 9 L-shaped “hooks”.
 The largest is 9-by-9 (contains 17 squares), the next largest is 8-by-8 (contains 15 squares), and so on.
 The smallest hook is just a single square.
-Find where the hooks are located, and place nine 9’s in the largest hook, eight 8’s in the next-largest, etc., down to one 1 in the smallest hook.
+Find where the hooks are located, and place nine 9’s in one of the hooks, eight 8’s in another, seven 7’s in another, and so on.

 The answer to this puzzle is the product of the areas of the connected groups of empty squares in the completed grid.